 Well, these are the questions I hope to help you answer.

-The Sole F63 vs The F80
+Sole’s F63 vs The F80

-You really can’t go wrong with a Sole.
+You really can’t go wrong with Sole.

 Whether you’re looking for a treadmill, elliptical, or exercise bike, Sole should be one of the first brands you consider.

-As a brand, they’ve earned a stellar reputation for providing high quality products.
-But I like them because their machines are easy to use and built for performance over anything else.
+As a brand, they’ve earned a stellar reputation for providing high quality products, but I like them because their machines are easy to use and built for performance over anything else.

 They also offer some of the best warranties on the market.